aqt01/edx-documentation/en_us/shared/developing_course/course_sections.rst

 The Learner View of a Section
 ******************************

-Learners see section names in the course outline on the **Course** page, with clickable subsection names under each section.
+In the LMS, learners see section names in the course outline on the **Course** page, with subsections listed under the section name.
 Learners click subsection names to access the units in the selected :ref:`subsection<Developing Course Subsections>`.

 In the following example, two section names are indicated with a box outline.